Hagbard-Celin/SDMake/AsyncIO/Readme.md

 The code in this directory comes from https://aminet.net/package/dev/c/AsyncIO

-It was written by:
+The authors are, according to the included AmigaGuide:
 - Martin Taillefer
 - Magnus Holmgren
-- Olaf Barthel
+- Olaf Barthel (listed as inspiration)
 - Michael B. Smith